calicartel93/PG-devs/README.md

 # PG-devs
-This repository consists of the assigments and project materials I achieved during my postgraduation.
+This repository consists of the assignments and project materials I completed during my postgraduate studies.